 • Scholar completes Form I-9 at HR Service Center within first 3 days of H-1B employment at UMB.

-• An employee or prospective employee who is currently in the U.S. needs to change their immigration status to start or continue their employment at UMB
+• An employee or prospective employee in the U.S. must change immigration status to begin or continue employment at UMB.

-• You need to extend the H-1B validity for a current UMB H-1B employee
+• Extending the H‑1B status of a current UMB employee.

 Potential Uploads:

-• Additional sites of activity (only required if employee will work at more than four locations)
+• Additional sites of activity (if more than four work locations)

 H-1B Supporting Documentation